Man-portable air-defense system: Laser guided

-Laser guided MANPADS use beam-riding guidance where a sensor in the missile's tail detects the emissions from a laser on the launcher and attempts to steer the missile to fly at the exact middle of the beam, or between two beams.
+Laser guided MANPADS can use laser beam-riding guidance where a sensor in the missile's tail detects the emissions from a laser on the launcher and attempts to steer the missile to fly at the exact middle of the beam, or between two beams.
 Missiles such as Sweden's RBS-70 and Britain's Starstreak can engage aircraft from all angles and only require the operator to continuously track the target using a joystick to keep the laser aim point on the target: the latest version of RBS 70 features a tracking engagement mode where fine aim adjustments of the laser emitter are handled by the launcher itself, with the user only having to make coarse aim corrections.
 Because there are no radio data links from the ground to the missile, the missile cannot be effectively jammed after it is launched.
 Even though beam-riding missiles require relatively extensive training and skill to operate, many experts consider these missiles particularly menacing due to the missiles' resistance to most conventional countermeasures in use today.

+Another laser guidance method is the semi-active laser (SAL) homing, which the missile seeker head tracks the target that is being continuously painted by the shooter.
+The QW-3 utilizes a SAL seeker, which is highly resistant to infrared countermeasures.
+The QW-3 is the only MANPADS in the world using SAL guidance mode.